Wondering how to travel with a dog the best way possible? We’ve gathered the best tips for you, so keep on reading!

 How To Travel With A Dog: What You Need To Pack

 Just because it’ll be a short trip doesn’t mean only you get to pack your essentials.
-Dogs have more needs than just a feeding and water bowl, their favorite dog food and water.
+Dogs have more needs than just a feeder and water bowl, their favorite dog food and water.

 Here is a short list of what you need to pack for your dog.